 Savings Plus Website: savingsplusnow.com

 About Savings Plus

-Savings Plus is the name of the 401(k) Plan and 457 Plan which began in 1974 as a long-term retirement savings program for most State of California employees.
+Savings Plus is the name of the voluntary 401(k) and 457(b) Plans which began in 1974 as a long-term retirement savings program for most State of California employees.

-The 401(k) Plan and the 457 Plan are named for the sections of the Internal Revenue Code (IRC) that regulate them.
-Internally, Savings Plus often refers to the 401(k) Plan and 457 Plan as "main plan" accounts to distinguish them from ARP and PST mandatory accounts.
-All permanent State employees, Rehired Annuitants, and ARP participants are eligible to contribute to a main plan account.
+The 401(k) and the 457(b) Plans are named for the sections of the Internal Revenue Code (IRC) that regulate them.
+Internally, Savings Plus often refers to the 401(k) and 457(b) Plans as "main plan" accounts to distinguish them from the Part-Time, Seasonal, and Temporary (PST) Employees Retirement Program mandatory account.
+All permanent state employees, Rehired Annuitants, and active PST Program participants are eligible to contribute to a main plan account.

-Savings Plus contributions are through automatic payroll deductions that go into investments the employee selects from the Savings Plus portfolio.
-Employees may choose to contribute to a 401(k) Plan, a 457 Plan, or both.
-As of January 2013, employees may also choose to contribute pre-tax or Roth (after tax).
-All contributions are transmitted to Savings Plus through automatic payroll withdrawals.
+Savings Plus contributions are made by automatic payroll deductions that go into investment options the employee selects from the Savings Plus portfolio.
+Employees may choose to contribute to a 401(k) Plan, a 457(b) Plan, or both.
+Employees may also choose to contribute on a pre-tax or a Roth (after tax) basis.

 Savings Plus is an important resource since the California Public Employee's Retirement System (CalPERS) pension and Social Security may not provide sufficient income to maintain an employee's standard of living during retirement.
 Savings Plus offers a wide range of investments to choose from and the ability to tailor a retirement plan to meet each employee's individual needs and goals for the future.